paponius/UserScripts-papo/README.md

 ## GitHub enhancer

-Adds Size to file lists.
+Adds **Size** to file lists.
 There are Extensions for this, I just thought it would be simple and wanted to have something small for this.
 Turns out it wasn't.
-But my script is still smaller and specially faster, with loading animation, without fragmentation during load and without periodic checks.
-No setInterval/setTimeout.
-On the other hand, those extensions support private git and dir size.
-I did not need it yet, so did not implement it yet.
+To compare with other available solutions:
+[+] faster. size shows immediately.
+No delay browsing GitHub.
+The same dir-change time as without this.
+[+] animation as other cells on line.
+Size info is actually usually waiting to show, as it is nicer if it shows together with date and commit msg info.
+[+] without page fragmentation during load
+[+] smaller
+[+] no setInterval/setTimeout
+[+] open source with explanations
+[-] no support of private git (yet)
+[-] no dir sizes (yet)
+[-] no total repo size

 ## keep alive